Skip to Content

 Some jobs requires you to travel.
 This one took our team to the foothills of the Sierra Nevada - a concrete and construction company operated by Myers & Sons Construction in the Yosemite area of California.

-The request came through our partner Command Alkon: the plant needed an extension of its manual control console.
-Additional admixture displays, more controls for adding a silo.
-The existing system was working well - it just needed to do more.
+The request came through our partner Command Alkon: the plant needed modifications to two of its manual control consoles.
+Additional admixture counters, new switches, and extended control for a third silo.
+The existing system was working well — it just needed to do more.

 What "Expanding a Console" Actually Means